Raw Device Mapping for local storage (1017530)

 - Open an SSH session to the ESXi/ESX host.

-- List the disks that are attached to the ESXi host, use the command:
+- Run this command to list the disks that are attached to the ESXi host:

 # ls -l /vmfs/devices/disks

-- To configure the device as an RDM and output the RDM pointer file to your chosen destination, run the command:
+- To configure the device as an RDM and output the RDM pointer file to your chosen destination, run this command:

 # vmkfstools -z /vmfs/devices/disks/<diskname> /vmfs/volumes/<datastorename>/<vmfolder>/<vmname>.vmdk